East Coast Main Line: In popular culture

 The cuttings and tunnel entrances just north of King's Cross appear in the 1955 Ealing comedy film The Ladykillers.

 Also during the 1950s, the line featured in the 1954 documentary short Elizabethan Express.
 Later, the 1971 British gangster film Get Carter features a journey from London King's Cross to Newcastle in the opening credits.
 During 2009, the motoring show Top Gear featured a long-distance race, in which LNER A1 60163 Tornado, a Jaguar XK120 and a Vincent Black Shadow competed to be the fastest vehicle to travel the full length of the line from London to Edinburgh.

 The route has been featured in several train simulator games.
 Trainz Simulator 2010 features the route between London and York, Trainz Simulator 12 extends the route to Newcastle, and Trainz: A New Era brings it all the way to Edinburgh, allowing the entire 393-mile route to be driven.
-Train Sim World as part of their fourth installment, features the route between Peterborough and Doncaster with the LNER Class 801 and DB Cargo UK Class 66 in a weathered EWS livery.
+Train Sim World as part of their fourth installment, features the route between Peterborough and Doncaster with the LNER Class 801 and DB Cargo UK in a weathered EWS livery.

-King's Cross Station is also depicted as the starting point of the Hogwarts Express in the books and films of the Harry Potter franchise.
-This connection is marked by a tourist attraction within the station concourse, featuring the Platform 9 3/4 sign and a luggage trolley partially embedded in the station wall with an owl cage and suitcases on it.
+King's Cross station is also depicted as the starting point of the Hogwarts Express in the books and films of the Harry Potter franchise.
+This connection is marked by a tourist attraction within the station concourse, featuring the platform 9 3/4 sign and a luggage trolley partially embedded in the station wall with an owl cage and suitcases on it.